 Whether you work as an occupational therapist or COTA in home health, outpatient rehab, assisted living, or in a skilled nursing facility, you will encounter patients with a dementia diagnosis.
 If you work with primarily older adults, this might even be the majority of your patients.

-In this post, I want to provide you with meaningful and functional ideas to work on with your dementia patients.
-I’m sad to say I still sometimes see occupational therapists in the older adults setting literally just standing the patient up and instructing them to put pegs in a foam board with no rhyme or reason.
+In this post, I want to provide you with meaningful and functional occupational therapy interventions for your patients affected by dementia.
+I was inspired to write this post after seeing the occasional occupational therapist in the older adults setting just standing the patient up and instructing them to put pegs in a foam board with no rhyme or reason.

-This is not functional nor meaningful and a waste of Medicare and patient dollars as well as the patient’s therapy.
-I hope this post gives you more ideas than the usual arm bike or peg board.
+This is not functional nor meaningful and disservice to the patient and our profession.
+I hope this post gives you more ideas than the arm bike or peg board!

 This post is broken out by the stages of dementia: